goodgravy/goodgravy.github.io/content/posts/elixir-on-gcp.md

 ## Surprises, good and bad
 * Considering I deliberately began from a pretty unprepared starting point, I was pleased with how quickly the initial setup stages went (creating a new GCP project, installing the SDK locally, …).
 Quite often, these types of quick start tutorials _seem_ quick on the surface of it, but it turns out there's a bunch of annoying admin you need to do first to get to the real starting point.
 Not so with this one.
 * This is a community-provided tutorial, and there are other very similarly named tutorials (see [this list](https://cloud.google.com/community/tutorials/)) with little to no distinction made about the differences between them, or why you might want to choose this over that.
 In addition, there are rudimentary _Getting Started_ instructions on the [GCP Elixir page](https://cloud.google.com/elixir/) which are different from the tutorials.
 It's easy to get confused or distracted when there's not a single, official source of information.
 * Erlang applications (and Elixir apps by extension) have a great feature of [hot code loading](https://medium.com/@kansi/hot-code-loading-with-erlang-and-rebar3-8252af16605b) which means that the application can be changed live, without needing to take down and restart the service.
-However, this feature isn't—and can't be—used in any of the full service cloud platforms as far as I know.
+However, this feature isn't – and can't be – used in any of the full service cloud platforms as far as I know.
 You could implement it yourself on EC2 or similar, of course, but I'd prefer not to.
 More detail about why this is important below.
 * The update to the app took longer than I was expecting.
 The initial deploy needs to set up all sorts of infrastructure, I'm sure, so it's understandable it took a while (about 13 minutes in my case).
 However, the subsequent deploy should be much more straightforward and I'm surprised it took 10 minutes.
 * As is the norm (I find) with Google services, there wasn't a focus on an amazing developer experience.
 The platform is undoubtedly more extensible and configurable than something like Heroku, and the trade-off is that you have to wade through a bit more complexity to get things up and running, and to do common tasks.